 Some methods of induction are less invasive and carry fewer risks than others.
 Ways that doctors may try to induce labor by getting contractions started include:

 - Stripping the membranes.
 The doctor puts on a glove and inserts a finger into the vagina and through the cervix (the opening that connects the vagina to the uterus).
 He or she moves the finger back and forth to separate the thin membrane connecting the amniotic sac (which houses the baby and amniotic fluid) to the wall of the uterus.
 When the membranes are stripped, the body releases hormones called prostaglandins, which help prepare the cervix for delivery and may bring on contractions.
 This method works for some women, but not all.

 - Breaking your water (also called an amniotomy).
 The doctor ruptures the amniotic sac during a vaginal exam using a little plastic hook to break the membranes.
-This usually brings on labor in a matter of hours.
+If the cervix is ready for labor, amniotomy usually brings on labor in a matter of hours.